 - KN95 MASKS (OR BETTER).
 You'll need at least 6, one for each day.
 We'll wear a mask during van rides and some other times when physical distancing cannot be achieved. - SHORTS-one or two pairs (synthetic). - T-SHIRTS or other lightweight synthetic shirts (bring one to two). - SWIMSUIT Quick-dry nylon shorts for guys.
-For women, a swimsuit, or a sports bra combined with quick-dry nylon shorts. - DUFFEL BAG, LARGE STUFF SACK or LAUNDRY BAG, something soft to pack your gear in.
-This will make dry bag packing much easier.
-You may or may not bring this bag in your kayak.
-Please don't bring frame packs of any kind, internal or external, that you plan to take on your sea kayak trip.
-These frame packs will not fit in our dry bags or the kayaks. - UNDERWEAR.
+For women, a swimsuit, or a sports bra combined with quick-dry nylon shorts. - UNDERWEAR.
 For women, changing each day into clean cotton underwear will help prevent discomfort, yeast infection and urinary tract infection.
 We recommend synthetic underwear for men. - PERSONAL TOILETRIES.
 These items include toothpaste, toothbrush, contact lens supplies, eyeglasses, menstrual products and a small amount of toilet paper.
-Try to find travel-size items and avoid bringing anything in a glass container. - SUNSCREEN waterproof and rated at SPF 15 or higher.
-Sun exposure can be intense on the water. - CHAPSTICK with sunscreen (at least SPF 15). - PERSONAL MEDICATIONS.
+Try to find travel-size items and avoid bringing anything in a glass container. - TOWEL & SHOWER SUPPLIES.
+There are showers available at the park where you'll stay, so you may want to bring a towel, shower shoes (this is the only time open-toe flip-flops are acceptable on your trip), and soap. - SUNSCREEN waterproof and rated at SPF 15 or higher.
+Sun exposure can be intense on the water. - CHAPSTICK with sunscreen (at least SPF 15). - Personal Medications.
 If you will be on any medication during the trip, please be sure to bring double the amount you need, in two separate containers.
 Inform your trip leader of what you are taking and give him or her the backup supply in case yours gets lost or wet. - PROOF OF MEDICAL INSURANCE CARD--If you do not have insurance through Lewis & Clark College, then it is extremely important to bring your medical insurance card.
 Don't leave home without it!

-MORE on Pg 3 \rightarrow
+MORE on Pg 3 $\rightarrow$